ATV World: Non-English programmes

 Both ATV World and TVB Pearl were permitted by the Broadcasting Authority of Hong Kong to broadcast non-Hong Kong English programmes for up to 20% of their daily transmission time, outside peak viewing time.
 In fact, only 12% of TVB Pearl programmes are in languages other than Hong Kong English: 83.6% of those (10% of its total transmission time) are in Hong Kong Cantonese.
 The remainder include broadcasts in Japanese, Korean, Filipino and Hong Kong Cantonese.

-Obtaining schedules
+Schedules

 Schedules were published in the South China Morning Post, The Standard and in other daily Hong Kong newspapers, including Chinese newspapers.

-ATV Website

 ATV World operated its own official website which contained information about the programmes shown by the channel, and a streamed version of ATV News in English.